The Pastor’s Most Valuable Player (Exodus 17)

 Stan Toler recently wrote a little book entitled, You Might Be a Preacher If…

-You might be a preacher if you’ve ever walked up to the counter at the Dairy Queen and ordered a church split.
+- You might be a preacher if you've ever walked into Dairy Queen and asked for a church split.

-an anti-authoritarian atmosphere pervades the world and the church
+- an anti-authoritarian atmosphere pervades the world and the church, and people distrust leaders

 I began to ask myself this past week, who is the pastor’s most valuable player?